Children who watch at least 30 minutes of “Peppa Pig” per day have a 56 percent higher probability of developing autism.

 Outside of the clear misrepresentations of both autism and science, there are a number of equally obvious hints that this “research” is entirely fabricated.

 First of all, the “University of Harvard” is not a real place (Harvard University is, though).
-Second, Harvard University has not mentioned the study on any of its webpages and a brief search of Google Scholar reveals that this is because the study itself does not exist.
-Third, Marc Wildemberg, who probably doesn’t exist either, has never been associated with Harvard, and has no web presence to speak of.
+Second, Harvard University has not mentioned the study on any of their webpages and a brief search of Google Scholar reveals that this is because the study itself does not exist.
+Third, Marc Wildemberg, who probably doesn’t exist either, has never been associated with Harvard and has no web presence to speak of.

 [Lead author] Prof. Waldman’s findings do nothing to explain the mechanism by which television would influence autism, a gap that instrumental variables are inherently unable to fill.
 That’s one reason many autism researchers think he shouldn’t have publicized his results or made recommendations to parents.
 “I think this is irresponsible,” says [autism specialist] Dr. Klin of Yale.
 “We should not provide clinical advice unless there is scientific evidence to substantiate it.”